 The Treasurer of the University is Board appointed to be the Vice Chancellor for Finance and Administration, Brian G. Gutierrez.
-He is assisted in executing this function by Dick Hoban, the Assistant Treasurer.
+He is assisted in executing this function by Evie Richardson, Director of Finance and Treasury.

 The Treasury function at Texas Christian University encompasses a broad range of related activities that involve the movement of cash and the management of cash balances.
-Cash movement activities include creation of physical checks (both accounts payable and payroll), ACH transactions and both domestic and international wire transfers.
-The management of cash balances includes short-term investments, short-term borrowing and transfers of cash between accounts.
+Cash movement activities include the creation of physical checks (both accounts payable and payroll), ACH transactions, and both domestic and international wire transfers.
+The management of cash balances includes short-term investments, short-term borrowing, and transfers of cash between accounts.
 The University has established banking relationships with several area banks to assist with Treasury activities.
-The Assistant Treasurer is the primary banking contact for the University.
+The Director of Finance and Treasury is the primary banking contact for the University.

-In addition to the function of cash management, Treasury is also responsible for the sale of donated securities, accounting for the University’s endowment and for departmental budget preparation and amendment support.
+In addition to the function of cash management, Treasury is also responsible for the sale of donated securities, debt issuances, and credit extensions, Rating Agency contact, bond compliance, and departmental budget preparation and amendment support.